AveryClapp/Portfolio/portfolio-next/src/Blogs/the-essence-of-gpu-programming.md

 After the scheduler selects a warp, it dispatches that warp's instruction to the appropriate execution units.
 Here's where SIMT happens in practice: all 32 threads in the warp execute the same instruction simultaneously, each operating on different data from their own registers.

 The SM contains multiple types of specialized cores^7[Specific structure varies by GPU model.
-The specifications below are for the Ampere architecture]:
+The specifications below are for the [Ampere](https://www.nvidia.com/en-us/data-center/ampere-architecture/) architecture]:

 - **64 FP32 cores** for single-precision floating point
 - **64 INT32 cores** for integer operations